-I’ve recently delved into the world of Big Finish audio stories.
+I’ve somewhat recently (read: a couple of years ago) delved into the world of Big Finish audio stories.
 They’re something I’ve been aware of for quite a long time now, but had been a bit afraid to jump into because I was never sure how we were supposed to process them as Doctor Who fans.
 Are they canon?
 Are they not?
 To be honest, until Steven Moffat basically made them canon in Night of the Doctor by having Paul McGann acknowledge the Eighth Doctor audio companions onscreen, I didn’t know what the rules were.

 Some people even claimed that the Eighth Doctor himself wasn’t part of the official canon.
 Which to me was sacrilege.
 But that’s another story for another day.